konecorp/kone-api-examples/README.md

 To run this project using a debugger, complete the steps in the instructions above without running step 5.
 Then continue following this example, which uses Visual Studio Code debugger:

 1. Click on the debugger icon on the left side.
-2. If you want, set breakpoints within the `elevator-call-demo.ts` file.
+2. If you want, set breakpoints within the `src/elevator-call-demo.ts` file.
 3. Run in debugger mode by pressing on the running icon in the debugger tab.

 ![Full debugger flow](./img/full-debugger-flow.jpg?raw=true 'debugger')